Dheena: Plot

 Aathi, enraged by his sister's death, orders Dheena to kill the family of Ashok.
 But Dheena refuses and tells him that Shanthi was also in love with him.
 Aathi refuses to believe this and mistakenly believes that the reason for Dheena's refusal to obey him is his love for the boy's sister Chitra.
 Aathi swears that he will kill everyone responsible for this including Dheena and the brothers become sworn enemies.
 Dheena moves to Chitra's flat to protect her family, but Ashok is intimidated and does not believe his intentions.
 Aathi kills one of Ashok's friends and lands in jail.
 But Dheena continues to protect the family in various instances from Aathi's men, and they all understand Dheena's good intentions.

 Aathi gets released and orders his men to kill Dheena and Chitra's family.
 The MLA Malarvannan finds out about the brothers' enmity and tries to join hands with Aathi to get his revenge on Dheena, but Aathi refuses to get him involved.
 Malarvannan, however, is determined to get his revenge on Dheena and sends his henchmen under the guise that they all belong to Aathi's group.
 Dheena finds out about this and fights them off, but Malarvannan's men stab Chitra.
 Meanwhile, Aathi learns about Shanthi's love for Ashok from some of her friends, realizes his mistake, and joins forces with Dheena once again and fights off Malarvannan and his men.
 Knowing that Malarvannan is responsible for this, Aathi tries to kill him, but Dheena stops him and tells him that if he kills him, someone will avenge him and this cycle of violence could continue and asks him to stop the violence.
 Chitra recovers from her injuries and finds that Aathi has accepted their family.
 Aathi finally declares Dheena to be his brother hereafter and they are all united.

 Production

 The film is the directorial debut of A. R. Murugadoss, who previously worked as an assistant to S. J. Suryah.
 The team considered signing Vasundhara Das as the lead actress, before opting for Laila.
 Nagma was selected to appear in an item number.
 In 2020, Laila revealed how she felt was not feeling well during the shooting of "Kadhal Website", but the upbeat tune of the song encouraged her to dance and the song became a hit upon release.
+A fight sequence was shot near Basin Bridge, Chennai.